Chart Color Schemes

 Burpengary has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-AreaSearch has identified 34 infrastructure projects that could impact a certain area.
-Notable ones include Homes for Queenslanders - Burpengary East Affordable Housing, Avaline Estate Burpengary East, Sage Burpengary, and Wattle Green Estate.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 34 projects that could affect the region.
+Notable initiatives include Homes for Queenslanders - Burpengary East Affordable Housing, Avaline Estate Burpengary East, Sage Burpengary, and Wattle Green Estate.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.